DOROTHY – ANDEAN CONDOR

 Vocalization: generally silent; only vocalization is a low wheezing or grunting

-- The World Bird Sanctuary’s breeding pair of Andean Condors, which are on loan to us from the Cincinnati Zoo, have successfully reared chicks, which have been released in their native mountains of Columbia, South America.
+– World Bird Sanctuary had a breeding pair of Andean Condors (on loan to us from the Cincinnati Zoo), that successfully reared chicks, which were released in their native mountains of Columbia, South America.

 – The downy white ruff around the neck can be used as a sort of hood to keep the bare head warm in cold mountain climates.
 The bird simply tucks its head and raises the neck hackles.